Electric versus acoustic drums?

 The decision is firstly one of convenience.
 Have you got a house where someone can beat out several decibels of sound without disturbing the neighbours?
 Don't take the question lightly.
 Someone practising on a drum kit will drive the neighbours insane unless you are a decent distance away or have some very effective sound proofing.
 I built a concrete garage at the bottom of my garden.
 I lined it with half inch plywood and insulated the tin roof with household insulation.
 I played only between morning and late evening..
 It wasn't enough.
 The neighbours called environmental health.
 I had to have an internal shell of wood and insulated plasterboard constructed to reduce the noise level by about 75%.
 It was expensive but the environmental health people told my neighbours to leave me alone.
 They just expect you to do all you can to be a good neighbour.
 It isn't unreasonable.
 Acoustic drums are noisy!
 Even with pads, the vibrations will irritate anyone within touching distance.
 So be very aware.
 If you are in a terraced house, flat or semi-detached, you need to seriously consider how much noise or thudding you are making.
 An electric kit, with headphones, or an amp turned real low, will be no more a disturbance than a set of practice pads - safely within legal and neighbourly limits.

 Financially, there are cheap and expensive kits in both camps.
 Neither are particularly better or worse.
-When the noise situation is dealt with, it's about usage and preference
+When the noise situation is dealt with, it's about usage and preference.

 I played an acoustic kit on the road for the first year or so.
 It was a big, silver Premier, beginner's range kit, pieced together till I had 10 drums.
 It was great sounding at some gigs and sounded a bit cheap at others.
 I didn't use mics at first.
 They were small clubs and you were stuck with the acoustics of the room.
 Simmons kits were in fashion so I traded it in for some Simmons pads, an amp and a sound module and gigged around with it, upgrading as I went along, for about 14 years.
 It sounded great everywhere, but I often had to put up with purists saying "It isn't a real drum kit, though, is it?!"
 [I did a summer season and the guys in the other band, with an acoustic drummer, called me Batman!
 I thought it was damn funny so I gigged in a batman t-shirt for a while, and came up with a nickname for their band, which caught on, but I can't repeat it!]